AhmadFASattout/Image-Segmentation-Framework-for-Detecting-Adversarial-Attacks-for-Autonomous-Driving-Cars/README.md

 ## 1. Install dependencies.

-Please install all the required Python packeges from the Yaml files and create two different environments. spd_adv_env.Yaml representing the required python packages to run eleven Attacks on the MNIST, CIFAR-10, and GTSRB-8 datasets. tensorenv_adv_env.Yaml representing the required python packages to run our adversarial detection framework.
+Please install all the required Python packages from the Yaml files and create two different environments. spd_adv_env.Yaml representing the required Python packages to run eleven Attacks on the MNIST, CIFAR-10, and GTSRB-8 datasets. tensorenv_adv_env.Yaml representing the required Python packages to run our adversarial detection framework.

 ## Cite this work